Chelsea Schmitz-Gillam

 Yoga Instructor

 Hi there!
-My name is Chelsea Schmitz-Gillam and I've been offering youth yoga to the community for the last nine years.
-I care deeply about offering young people a space where they can feel genuinely seen, heard, valued and connected as part of a larger community.
-The spark that's created when a group of people are sharing breath, stories and creative movement reminds me both that there is incredible beauty in this world and being with community is a powerful way to tap into the magical flow of the universe.
+My name is Chelsea Schmitz-Gillam and I've been offering youth yoga to the community for the last 11 years.
+5 years ago I started Youth Yoga Collective because I care deeply about offering both young people and women a space where they can feel genuinely seen, heard, valued and connected as part of a larger community.
+The spark that's created when a group of people are sharing breath, stories and creative movement reminds me that there is incredible beauty in this world and being with community is a powerful way to tap into the magical flow of the universe.
+I feel humbled and grateful to have partnered with Yoga Sanctuary for over ten years to offer these classes.

 As a highly sensitive individual who has also experienced anxiety, depression and perfectionist tendencies, the effects of a meditation and mindful movement practice on my wellbeing have been deeply transformative.
 I believe all people should have access to an intentional community centered in breath, movement and connection and I create my youth yoga class as an offering to young people that I only wish I would have had access to earlier in life.

-In addition to offering youth yoga classes, I also work at the Legal Rights Center as a juvenile defense attorney and restorative practices facilitator and Circle keeper working in public schools around the Twin Cities.
+When I’m not leading youth yoga classes or Women’s Circles, I also work at the Legal Rights Center as a juvenile defense attorney and restorative justice facilitator working in public schools around the Twin Cities.
 Prior to this work, I was a practicing attorney and restorative facilitator with The Civil Rights & Restorative Justice Project Project in Boston.
-While at Northeastern University School of Law, I focused my studies on issues related to Prisoner's Rights; the School to Prison Pipeline; and Restorative Justice.
 I also worked as a High School English and Reading teacher in the Recovery School District in New Orleans.

-In the last few years, I've also come into one of my favorite roles of all - a Mama Bear to my two kiddos - little Myles Bleu and Otis June.
+In the last few years, I've also come into one of my favorite roles of all - a Mama Bear to my three kiddos - little Myles Bleu, Otis June and Sunny Solstice.